 - Dark brown darted-front trousers with tall belt loops, waistline front pockets, jetted button-through back pockets, and flared plain-hemmed bottoms

-- Ecru subtly-patterned long-sleeve dress shirt with long-point collar, front placket, and 2-button turnback cuffs
+- Ecru subtly-patterned long-sleeve dress shirt with large semi-spread collar, front placket, and 2-button turnback cuffs

 - Dark brown abstract-patterned wide silk necktie

-- Thick dark brown leather belt with a large brass single-claw square buckle
+- Wide dark brown leather belt with a large brass single-claw square buckle

 - Thin black dress socks

-- Rolex Submariner 5513 wristwatch with a stainless steel bracelet and black bezel/dial
+- Rolex Submariner 5513 wristwatch with black bezel and black dial on stainless “Oyster” link bracelet

 Do Yourself a Favor and…